 Fastest Password Unlocking Speed: It has one of the fastest password unlocking speeds in the market, being able to check nearly 3,000,000 passwords every second.

-Highest Chance of Password Recovery: It gives you the option to choose from one of 4 attack modes and a dictionary of millions of frequently used passwords, further increasing the chances of password recovery and significantly reducing the recovery time.
+Highest Chance of Password Recovery: It gives you the option to choose from 4 attack modes and a dictionary of millions of frequently used passwords, further increasing the chances of password recovery and significantly reducing the recovery time.

 100,000 + Downloads